chudnov/costco-scrape/README.md

 For every iteration of scraping:
   1. In the **URLS.txt** file, delete all the current urls there
   2. Paste **10** new links, each on its own line, without quotation lines
-  3. On the command line, go into the directory of this github repository and run:
+  3. On the command line, go to the directory of the github repository by running:

+     `cd /d C:\Users\DAE\Documents\CostcoScrape\costco-scrape-master`

+  4. On the command line, start the script by running:

-     `python3 scrape.py`
+     `python scrape.py`

   4. Open the **OutputData.csv** file and voila, all the data from the above 10 links is loaded!